oVirt/ovirt-site/source/feature/vm-icons.html.md

 User can optionally add arbitrary image (limited in dimensions, size, and format) - icon - to VM and Template entities.
 Icons are stored in new separate DB table 'vm_icons'.
 Rows of this table are referenced from 'vm_static' table.

-Currently used default icons (assigned according to OS) will also be stored in 'wm_icons' table.
+Currently used default icons (assigned according to OS) will also be stored in 'vm_icons' table.
 Thus this system fully replace current approach of storing and providing icons - GWT ClientBundles and ImageResources.

+Each icon is stored in two sizes:

+*   Large, 150x120 px, used in basic userportal
+*   Small, 43x43 px, used in mostly in extended userportal

+User can only upload the large version of custom icon, the small one is computed during store procedure.

 #### Icon inheritance